How to apply for LMIA work permit in Canada

 In short, the LMIA supports your work permit application—it is not the work permit itself.

-How to Apply for LMIA Work Permit?
+How to Apply for LMIA Work Permit in Canada?

 Below is the full process, explained step by step, so you know exactly how the LMIA work permit in Canada works from start to finish.